Brown Bears baseball

 The Brown Bears baseball team is the varsity intercollegiate athletic team of the Brown University in Providence, Rhode Island, United States.
 The team competes in the National Collegiate Athletic Association's Division I and are members of the Ivy League.
 Previously, they had played in the Eastern Intercollegiate Baseball League, which consisted of schools in the Ivy League along with Army and Navy before the Ivy League began to sponsor baseball entirely in 1992.

-The team was a part of history in 2023.
-In November 2022, freshman, Olivia Pichardo became the first woman named to an NCAA Division I baseball roster, making the team as a walk-on.
-In March 2023, she had a plate appearance as a pinch-hitter.
+In November 2022, freshman Olivia Pichardo became the first woman named to an NCAA Division I baseball roster, due to making the team as a walk-on.
+In March 2023, she had a plate appearance as a pinch-hitter, making her the first woman to play in any NCAA Division I baseball game.
+In April 2026, Pichardo became the first woman to pitch in an NCAA Division I baseball game, pitching for Brown in a victory over Cornell University.